ericcong/FileDepot/README.md

 - `DELETE /package/:id`: Deletes the given package.

 ## Policies and States
-As shown above, every locker and package
+As shown above, every client, locker, and package has their own states and policies.

-TODO
+A policy is a mapping of: states * operation -> updated-states * decision.

+A policy can be written in the form of Javascript.

+TODO: details

 ## Storage Backend
 FileDepot can be driven by local storage or cloud storage.
 In this version we use Amazon S3.